Peru Gay Group Trip: Lima, Cusco, Machu Picchu & the Sacred Valley

 Farewell & Onward from Cusco

+Join the post-tour adventure!
 Add the Amazon.
-Three days, two nights, and one of the most extraordinary natural environments on earth — just a short flight from Cusco.
-[See the Amazon post-tour extension here.]
+Three days, two nights, and one of the most extraordinary natural environments on earth — just a short included flight from Cusco.
+See the Amazon post-tour extension here!

 Frequently Asked Questions